 RRIF: What is a Registered Retirement Income Fund

-RRIF strategy
+RRIF withdrawal strategy Canada

 1. Purpose of a RRIF